Last updated 6 September 2022

-Capelin (Mallotus villosus) are an important food source for fish, seabirds and marine mammals and are accordingly considered to be a key species in the Barents Sea.
-The stock undergoes large natural fluctuations.
+Capelin (Mallotus villosus) are a small pelagic fish species that are an important food source for fish, seabirds and marine mammals and accordingly, they are considered to be a key species in the Barents Sea.
+The capelin stock in the Barents Sea is normally the largest in the world, but the size of the stock has varied greatly over the past 30 years.

 Capelin.
 Photo: Jan de Lange / Institute of Marine Research